Military history of the Neo-Assyrian Empire: Dealing with rebels

 Whenever a rebellion broke out in the Assyrian empire, the Assyrian kings inevitably brutally crushed it (as an alternative to deportation) and enforced great punishments on the rebellious vassals.
+Tiglath-Pileser III, for example, destroyed Bit-Shilani so that it could look like a city destroyed by the Deluge.
+Afterwards, he impaled Nabonassar, the city's king, and forced survivors to watch.

 Ashurnasirpal II assured that the rebellions whom he encountered would be crushed with the same cruelty so that his opponents would never do it again.
 In one of his expeditions, Ashurnasirpal II described how he faced the rebels, in which they were being flayed, impaled, decapitated, or burned alive:

 The brutal treatment of Ashurnasirpal II succeeded in pacifying the rebels.
 While campaigning in Syria, he was able to take a large number of soldiers from Mesopotamia, without fear of a rebellion cutting off their supply lines.
 They were so successful in their brutality in the northern cities of Syria in that many of the smaller settlements were immediately handed over to their troops, then they marched south in parallel of the Mediterranean.

 The Assyrians considered their kings as ruling with the gods’ (or the god Ashur) sanction.
 To rebel against this most humble servant of Ashur, it means defying Ashur himself, something that could only bring divine destruction; therefore, the glorification of such brutality.
+Brutality was also a way to show the king's strength and power, which were considered to be heroic traits.

-Other acts of brutality are: mutilation of men to death, putting heads, arms, hands and lips even down the walls of the conquered city, skulls and noses on the top at stakes.
-Alternatively corpses can also be stacked or even being cut and fed to the dogs.
-On some occasions, blinding people in that as they roam around talking about the Assyrian terrors to demoralize the local population.
+Other acts of brutality include: mutilating men to death, cutting off heads, arms, hands and lips and displaying them on the walls of conquered cities, hanging skulls and noses on the top of stakes, stacking or cutting corpses so that it could be fed to dogs and forcing people whose eyes were blinded to publicly roam so that natives would be demoralized.